nodejs/node/doc/api/dns.md

 ### `resolver.setLocalAddress(addr)`
 <!-- YAML
-added: v15.0.0
+added: REPLACEME
 -->

 * `addr` {string} A string representation of an IPv4 or IPv6 address.

 The resolver instance will send its requests from the specified IP address.
 This allows programs to specify outbound interfaces when used on multi-homed systems.

 ## `dns.getServers()`
 <!-- YAML